frjnn/bhtsne/README.md

 </div>

 Parallel Barnes-Hut and exact implementations of the t-SNE algorithm written in Rust.
 The tree-accelerated version of the algorithm is described with fine detail in [this paper](http://lvdmaaten.github.io/publications/papers/JMLR_2014.pdf) by [Laurens van der Maaten](https://github.com/lvdmaaten).
-The vanilla version of the algorithm is described in [this other paper](https://www.jmlr.org/papers/volume9/vandermaaten08a/vandermaaten08a.pdf) by G. Hinton and Laurens van der Maaten.
+The exact, original, version of the algorithm is described in [this other paper](https://www.jmlr.org/papers/volume9/vandermaaten08a/vandermaaten08a.pdf) by [G. Hinton](https://www.cs.toronto.edu/~hinton/) and Laurens van der Maaten.
 Additional implementations of the algorithm, including this one, are listed at [this page](http://lvdmaaten.github.io/tsne/).

-## Usage
+## Installation

 Add this line to your `Cargo.toml`:
 ```toml